Art-Sells/Arells/Build-Notes.md

 - Arells' Price After Purchase system is a market innovation that removes bear markets (markets in which you lose money selling assets) out of financial systems...
 Learn More (Coming Soon)
 ________________________________________________________________________________________________________________________________________

-## Transition to DIGITAL ASSET STORE
+## Transition to DIGITAL ASSET MARKET

 ### Price After Purchase About**
 - Create link to Individual GitHub Technical (Learn More)